Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 </div>

-This is a convenient and natural workflow for interactive chat, and it worked well for the SWE Bench tasks.
+This is a convenient and natural workflow for interactive chat, and it worked well for the SWE Bench problems.
 Aider successfully identified the correct file to edit in 70.3% of the benchmark tasks.

-We can determine which file needed to be edited using the "gold" patch which is associated with SWE Bench Task.
+We can determine which file needed to be edited using the "gold" patch which is associated with each SWE Bench Task.
 This patch was created by a human developer to solve the issue, and therefore reveals a file which can be edited to solve the problem.
 Of course aider is not able to see or use the gold patch or the file names it contains in any way.
-This information was only used to compute statistics after the benchmarking was completed.
+This information was only used to compute statistics outside the benchmarking process.

 ## Reliable code editing